physicsturtle/physicsturtle_old/about.md

 One of the things that I hope will make this website stand out is that I will very explicitly calculate everything, requiring the reader to fill in minimal details in derivations and solutions.
 The website was created on Tuesday June 12, 2018.

+The goals of the site can be summarized as follows:

+1. To provide a comprehensive physics and mathematics reference, including explicit calculations, worked examples, and exercises; our goal is for the reader to be able to do their own calculations
+2. To be a course supplement to physics and math courses around the world
+3. To be an online open source textbook of mathematics and physics

 As for the author, I am currently an undergraduate studying Engineering Physics.
 I have been interested in education for a few years now, and have been trying to get this project off the ground for a long time.
 Let's see where it goes.